What We Analyze

 Class Action Lawsuit Waiver

-This clause prevents you from joining forces with your neighbors to sue the builder, even if every home in the entire subdivision has the exact same defects.
+This clause prevents you from pursuing claims jointly with your neighbors, even if every home in the subdivision has the same underlying defects.

 critical

-This clause means if you back out of the deal for ANY reason — even if your inspector found foundation cracks, mold in the walls, or the home fails to meet building codes — the builder can keep your entire deposit.
+This clause means if you back out of the deal for any reason — even if your inspector found foundation cracks, mold in the walls, or the home fails to meet building codes — the builder can keep your entire deposit as liquidated damages.

 critical